This post may contain affiliate links. Please read my disclaimer for more information.

 Is It Worth Getting A Coffee Grinder

-If you even somewhat enjoy a good cup of coffee or espresso, a grinder is an absolute must.
+A grinder is an absolute must if you even somewhat enjoy a good cup of coffee or espresso,

 - You’ll be able to grind your beans right before you make your coffee to guarantee a rich flavor or silky espresso shot.